 3. We’re having a special this month for our regular clients (or new clients) 25% off the first purchase.

-4. If I’m late on my mortgage again the bank is going to foreclose, PLEASE buy some product from me!
-(OK, I’m kidding on that one but it’s not like many of us have not been there as Entrepreneurs)
+4. If I’m late on my mortgage again, the bank is going to foreclose.
+PLEASE buy some products from me!
+(OK, I’m kidding on that one, but it’s not like many of us have not been there as Entrepreneurs)

 You MUST make it a win/win situation.
 Never make it totally to their advantage or totally to yours.